multicatch/multicatch/README.md

 *Note: In some of the older project my name can be set as SudoWaster - this is my old GitHub's name.*

-### Java/JEE

-* [java-logger-benchmark](https://github.com/multicatch/java-logger-benchmark) - a benchmark of a few most popular logging libraries in Java, with a complete report.
-* [NuciferaChat](https://github.com/multicatch/Nucifera-Chat) - my attempt at making my custom chat server in JEE with my custom encryption, tested to be working on Glassfish.
-* [MockGiven](https://github.com/multicatch/MockGiven) - my testing tool to make mocking and testing with BDD quicker (with scenarios defined in code, not in external files like in Cucumber).
-* [zoo](https://github.com/multicatch/zoo) - a project I made for my software engineering classes that presents a sample use of UML.

 ### Kotlin

 * [cucumber-audit](https://github.com/multicatch/cucumber-audit) - a pentesting tool that uses Selenium and Cucumber; it can be used to create scenarios based on a threat model that will be automatically validated and used to generate reports of exsiting threats (sample usage included in repo).
 Published at [OSSRH](https://oss.sonatype.org/#nexus-search;gav~io.github.multicatch~cucumber-audit*~~~) and available from [Maven Repositories](https://mvnrepository.com/artifact/io.github.multicatch).